RikilG/Geometry-Algorithms/Latex/DCEL.md

 - Each of next line must contain 4 integers, space seperated denoting the (x1, y1), (x2, y2) coordinates of endpoints of each edge.
 - Each coordinate must be of integer type in the range -10^8 to 10^8.
 - Number of coordinates must be less than 1 Billion.
-- Please note that to get best results, please input points with the general point assumptions.

 ## Output